 Consumers expect the customer-centric experiences they've become accustomed to in other industries.

-Companies like Uber and Amazon have made hailing a ride and shopping so easy that consumers expect this type of service from every company they do business with.

-In fact, customer experience was the third (37%) most frequently cited reason for renewing an insurance policy.
+Companies like Uber and Amazon have made catching a taxi and shopping so easy that consumers expect this type of service from every company they do business with.
+In fact, customer experience was the third (37%) most frequently cited reason for renewing an insurance policy.6

 What used to be personal interactions at every touchpoint of the insurance lifecycle now requires an omnichannel strategy.
 However, the goal of investing in customer experience technology is not to replace personal interactions.
-Rather, it's to elevate a business's ability to respond to a customer who wants to interact with a brokerage when and how they want.
-Digital brokerages deliver a superior customer experience via self-service quoting portals and mobile apps that provide policyholders with convenient access to rates, policy, billing, claims information and more.
+Rather, it's to elevate a business's ability to respond to a customer who wants to interact with a broker when and how they want.
+Digital brokers deliver a superior customer experience via self-service portals and mobile apps that provide policyholders with convenient access to policy, billing, claims information and more.

-How does digital automation within a brokerage drive efficiency and productivity?
+How does digital automation drive efficiency and productivity?